VazquezJocelyn/Java-Cell-Phone-Inventory-Management-System/README.md

 ## Project Overview

-This project is a Java-based application for managing a cell phone inventory system.
-It includes functionality for creating user accounts, logging in, and managing the inventory of cell phones.
-The system provides a user-friendly interface for interacting with the inventory and ensuring that data is stored securely and efficiently.
+This Java program manages a cell phone inventory system.
+It features user account creation, check-in functionality, and inventory control.
+The system provides an intuitive interface and ensures efficient, secure data storage.

 ## Features